 Why undergo stem cell and PRP therapy rather than other forms of treatment such as surgery?

-At the Colorado Clinic, we have found that stem cell and PRP therapy offer effective relief and fast results when it comes to various types of musculoskeletal injuries and conditions.
+At MD Pain, we have found that stem cell and PRP therapy offer effective relief and fast results when it comes to various types of musculoskeletal injuries and conditions.
 Unlike surgery, this type of treatment is virtually noninvasive, involves little risk, and no physical recuperation or rehabilitation.
 It is effective in promoting fast healing, pain relief, and strengthening of tissues.

-The doctors at Colorado Clinic are utilizing stem cell and PRP therapy in lieu of highly invasive and risky joint replacement surgeries.
+The doctors at MD Pain are utilizing stem cell and PRP therapy in lieu of highly invasive and risky joint replacement surgeries.
 The procedure involving stem cell and PRP therapy is relatively non-invasive, involves a low amount of risk, and is less expensive than surgery.
 And unlike drug therapy, which may be used to treat the same conditions mentioned here, there are no side effects.

 Platelet rich plasma therapy contributes to healing the affected area along with reducing the pain.
-If you would like to be considered for PRP treatment at Colorado Clinic, Contact Us today!
+If you would like to be considered for PRP treatment at MD Pain, Contact Us today!